ACTL4001-T1-2022/Group-123-Consulting/README.md

 Finally, the construction of the national team is reinforced with a 10-year implementation plan detailing main events, mitigation strategies of main risks the projects may face and key metrics to monitor team performance.

-> A detailed outline of the project undertaken can be found via: https://www.soa.org/research/opportunities/2022-student-research-case-study-challenge/
+> A detailed outline of the project undertaken can be found via: [SOA 2022 Student Research Case Study Challenge] https://www.soa.org/research/opportunities/2022-student-research-case-study-challenge/

 ## Objectives